 Antique Wood and Leather Shoe Last c.1920

-This is an original pair of cobbler's wooden shoe last used to make hand crafted shoes for a certain client.
+Original pairs of cobbler's wooden shoe last used to make hand crafted shoes for a certain client.
 The shoe last were kept at the cobbler's shop for custom shoes when the client requested a pair.
-These shoe last have the client's initials "MAJ" and "9" stamped on each pair.
+These shoe last have the client's initials and size.
+For example, "MAJ" and "9" stamped on each pair.
 The tops of each shoe are removable and held together with rawhide leather.
 Both have a cast iron hole on the top.
 They have retained their original finish and have the appropriate wear.

 - CREATOR Unknown.